 Reasons to lift a credit freeze

-What if you are looking to take out a new loan, maybe applying for a mortgage, after you put in a credit freeze?
+What if you are looking to take out a new line of credit, maybe applying for a no-annual-fee credit card or a mortgage, after you put in a credit freeze?
 You will have to lift the credit freeze temporarily to enable lenders to get your credit report.

 If you are applying for a job and an employer needs to do a credit check, or if you are looking to rent a house and a landlord wants to check your credit, you could also temporarily unfreeze your credit for such purposes.

 Even with a credit freeze, some entities will still have access to your credit report.
 For instance, your existing creditors or collection agencies representing them will be able to access it.
 Other lenders would also be able to access it to make preapproved offers of credit.

 Some government agencies will be granted access to your credit report for purposes related to child support payments or taxes.
 A court order, subpoena, search warrant or administrative order would also allow some agencies to see your credit report.

 How to lift a credit freeze

 The process for lifting a credit freeze is similar to that for putting one in.
 You will need to contact Equifax, TransUnion and Experian.
 Be prepared with the PIN each bureau provided you at the time you initiated the freeze.
 If you lift the credit freeze online or by phone, it should be done in an hour.
 If you go through the mail, it will take three days after they receive your communication for the credit freeze to be lifted.